hzdu/plugins_cdn/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank those mentioned at https://updraftplus.com/acknowledgements/ for code and/or libraries used and/or modified under the terms of their open source licences.

 == Upgrade Notice ==
-* 1.22.10: Various tweaks/fixes to handling of S3 using bundled internal library.
+* 1.22.11: Various tweaks/fixes to handling of S3 using bundled internal library, plus other small tweaks.
 1.22.9 had a fix for a reflected XSS security defect.
 See changelog for fuller details.
 A recommended update for all.